joshbegley/nyt-latest/README.md

 `Liberated by the loss of tradition over the last two years, some are forging their own celebrations — or skipping them altogether.`\
 https://nytimes.com/2021/12/09/style/new-holiday-traditions-covid.html?searchResultPosition=2

-**Amazon fined $1.3 billion in Italy for using logistics system to gain an unfair edge.**\
+**Amazon is fined $1.3 billion in Italy over antitrust violations.**\
-`Regulators said third-party vendors paying for Fulfillment by Amazon received special perks.`\
+`In an investigation into how the e-commerce giant gains an advantage over competitors, regulators said third-party vendors paying for Fulfillment by Amazon received special perks.`\
 https://nytimes.com/2021/12/09/business/amazon-italy-logistics-fine.html?searchResultPosition=3

 **Frustration Over a Stalled Bill**\